meyer-lab/tHMM/docs/stateDistributions.rst

 one desires, so can the distributions - typically as some type of physical observation/phenotype.

-Review the StateDistribution class below.
-Note that this particular distribution uses two separate distributions corresponding to two different measurements a particular cell can have - a bernoulli variable to define whether the cell lives or dies, and gamma variables to define cell lifetime.
+The following Emissions is composed of two separate distributions corresponding to two different measurements a particular cell can have - a bernoulli variable to define whether the cell lives or dies, and gamma variables to define cell lifetime.
 In this case, they are independent of each other, but